usethesource/typepal/doc/TypePal/Solver/Solver.md

 * _Types_: retrieve the type of a program fragment in various ways, if that type is available.
 * _Inference_: create new type variables for type inference.
 * _Reporting_: report errors, warnings and info messages.
-* _Global Info_:  access global information such as the current ((TypePal:Configuration)), available type facts, and the global store.
+* _Global Info_:  access global information such as the current [Configuration]((TypePal:Configuration)), available type facts, and the global store (to be explained in more detail below).

-(((TODO: explain global store better)))

-In identical style as used for ((Collector)), `Solver` is a datatype with a single constructur and with a number of functions as fields, For instance, given a  `Solver` named `s`, calling the `getType` function amounts to: `s.getType(_argument-of-getType_)`.
+In identical style as used for the [Collector]((Collector)), `Solver` is a datatype with a single constructur and with a number of functions as fields, For instance, given a  `Solver` named `s`, calling the `getType` function amounts to: `s.getType(_argument-of-getType_)`.
 All Solver functions are prefixed with `/* Solver field */` to emphasize that they are a field of the Solver datatype.

 The result of the Solver is an enriched `TModel` that contains, amongst others, messages regarding violated requirements or types that could not be computed.
 It can also be used to generate other usefull information about the program such as a use-def relation and the used vocabulary (used for name completion).

 ## Lifecycle of Solver

-Once, an initial TModel has been created by a ((Collector)), a Solver takes over to solve constraints and produce a final TModel.
+Once, an initial TModel has been created by a [Collector]((Collector)), a Solver takes over to solve constraints and produce a final TModel.
 A new Solver can be created by `newSolver` that comes in two flavours:

 ```rascal
 Solver newSolver(Tree pt, TModel tm)
 Solver newSolver(map[str,Tree] namedTrees, TModel tm){
 ```
 The former takes a parse tree and an initial TModel and is intended to solve the constraints for a single parse tree.
 The latter takes a map of named parse trees and an initial TModel and can handle the situation of multiple trees with mutual dependencies.

 Finally, `run` creates the final TModel by solving the constraints in the initial TModel:
 ```rascal